National Intergenerational Week

 - Increase understanding and respect

-Watch this space for a series of case studies from inspirational organisations across the nation.
+Explore our case studies from inspirational organisations across the UK.
 And if you're looking to start up your own intergenerational project, grab a copy of this free intergenerational guide for a few ideas.

 If you have any questions about National Intergenerational Week or ways in which to get involved please contact campaign lead Ben Dunn on firstname.lastname@example.org or call 07498 278664.